CopernicaMarketingSoftware/Documentation/Mailerq/delivery-properties.md

 file are completely ignored.
 This is even so if you have not even specified all possible queues in the MIME header or JSON object.

-### Data

-It is possible to personalize your mime object input before sending it using the data property.
-In case this property is omitted the mime is sent as is.
-This data property will only work in JSON as it can be completely nested.
-This personalization is done using SMART-TPL.

 ## Setting custom message properties